Blog Archives

 The other potential risks of gentian violet are mouth ulcers and a possible increased risk of cancer.
 But that’s based on a study of ingestion of large amounts by mice.
 Honestly, if I had it to do again, I would still use gentian violet for nipple yeast.

 Next big natural cure: grapefruit seed extract (GSE).
 Again, this seems to be a pretty powerful antimicrobial agent.
 There is research showing that its efficacy is comparable to that of bleach in killing microorganisms.
 And because it’s derived from grapefruit, a lot of moms feel more comfortable using it on their nipples and in their infants’ mouths.
 But that’s where we need to back up the truck – the reason this stuff is so powerful is that it is either contaminated with or nearly chemically identical to well-known antimicrobial chemicals Triclosan, benzethonium chloride, and benzalkonium chloride.
-Since those last two are such a pain to type and so similar, I’m going to give them a cute nickname like they’re a celebrity couple: B-chlor.
+The latter are often referred to simply as BAC.
 One study found some commercial GSE preparations contained Triclosan.
-The others typically find the spectrometry is pinging for B-chlor.
+The others typically find the spectrometry is pinging for BAC.

-The main manufacturer of GSE, Nutriteam, Inc., maintains that their product is not contaminated with B-chlor.
-They say their GSE is just similar to B-chlor, so it confuses the spectrometer.
+The main manufacturer of GSE, Nutriteam, Inc., maintains that their product is not contaminated with BAC.
+They say their GSE is just similar to BAC, so it confuses the spectrometer.
 And well, I kind of believe them.
 My conclusion is that their product isn’t contaminated.
-It’s just that it is for all intents and purposes B-chlor.
-I don’t know how B-chlor is typically manufactured, but I suspect you can make it using grapefruit as a raw material.
-And Nutriteam themselves call GSE a “quaternary compound” (just like B-chlor is), and describe a manufacturing process that sounds pretty industrial and non-crunchy.
+It’s just that it is for all intents and purposes BAC.
+I don’t know how BAC is typically manufactured, but I suspect you can make it using grapefruit as a raw material.
+And Nutriteam themselves call GSE a “quaternary compound” (just like BAC is), and describe a manufacturing process that sounds pretty industrial and non-crunchy.
 It sounds like they’re doing pretty typical chemical synthesis to me.
-And they wind up with a substance that tests and works just like B-chlor, only they call it a dietary supplement so they don’t really have to comply with any regulations, and they slap a label on it that makes it sound like something natural, not a “chemical” or gods forbid, a “toxin.”
+And they wind up with a substance that tests and works just like BAC, only they call it a dietary supplement so they don’t really have to comply with any regulations, and they slap a label on it that makes it sound like something natural, not a “chemical” or gods forbid, a “toxin.”

 So there you go, two wildly popular crunchy alternative yeast treatments, that aren’t really that crunchy.
 But I’d still use them!